 As a precaution, we advise patients implanted with cardiac devices to maintain a distance of six inches (15 cm) between all cell phones and their implanted devices, consistent with recommendations for other low wattage electromagnetic devices.

-A recently published study did not follow this advice or the approved labeling for these devices in their methodology.
+Recent studies did not follow this advice or the approved labeling for these devices in their methodology.
 When used as directed, there is no increased risk of interference.

 To protect our patients, we have built safeguards into Medtronic implantable cardiac devices to allow for normal daily interference; these safeguards include electronic filters that distinguish between natural heartbeat signals and other potential interference.